2024-01-04 23:02:00

 Of course, it is important that not all men are sexually assaultive.
 One should definitely not generalize here.
 Studies even show that many men have also been victims of sexual harassment.
 In this case too, that is of course not okay.

-Now the question of all questions: What to do about it?
+Now the question of all questions: What to do regarding it?
 Of course it would be easiest and best if the perpetrators changed their behavior, but unfortunately we all know that this will not happen so quickly.
 That’s why other solutions are needed.
 A very important step would be to make verbal sexual harassment a criminal offense.
 Even if there is no physical contact, it can still be extremely stressful for those affected.

 According to a survey in Germany, more than half of women feel uncomfortable or afraid at night.
 Many people also avoid certain places at night.
 This also happens in Salzburg.
 Many women avoid Lehener Park or the main train station if at all possible.
 That’s why, in my opinion, police or security forces should be much more present in such “hotspots”.
-The fact that there is someone who feels responsible and could intervene in an emergency would create a feeling of security.
+The fact that there is someone who feels responsible and might intervene in an emergency would create a feeling of security.

 None of these approaches will completely solve the problem.
 But it is important that solutions are sought and that these very unpleasant and stressful situations become more of an issue in politics and society!
 We finally want to be taken seriously and understood!